-ARM’s 2019 dairy investigations have spurred OrganicEye, an organic industry watchdog, to conduct an independent investigation and file a formal complaint against the country’s largest producers of ‘certified’ organic milk, Natural Prairie Dairy.
+ARM’s 2019 dairy investigations have spurred OrganicEye, an organic industry watchdog, to conduct an independent investigation and file a formal complaint against the country’s largest producer of ‘certified’ organic milk, Natural Prairie Dairy.
 (See below for the press releases and articles).

 OrganicEye confirmed the egregious crimes that ARM revealed during its undercover investigation at Natural Prairie Dairy.
-It cited animal abuse, mistreatment, and severe environmental degradation to be in gross violation of federal organic regulations and standards.
+It cited animal abuse, mistreatment, and severe environmental degradation in gross violation of federal organic regulations and standards.

-OrganicEye’s investigation also shines the light on the presence of corruption and how large scale farming controls, partners, and colludes with governmental organizations to protect the dairy industry, and its producers.
+OrganicEye’s investigation also shines the light on the presence of corruption and how large-scale farming controls, partners, and colludes with governmental organizations to protect the dairy industry and its producers.

-This ‘protection’ has ensured that countless consumer, community, and environmental parties pleas are ignored.
+This ‘protection’ has ensured that countless consumer, community, and environmental parties’ pleas are ignored.

 One of the most public displays of protest involves the Indiana Hoosier Environmental Council charging Natural Prairie Dairy with illegally filling in ditches and wetlands in the state’s most fragile ecosystem.
 All to construct its new factory farm dairy facility that will house 4350 cows.

 For 16 years, OrganicEye has been reporting abuse, violations, and scandals to the USDA and official governing bodies.
 Still, nothing significant has been enacted regarding accountability within the dairy industry.
 An appalling reaction that ARM experienced after exposing four dairy farms during what is now considered to be the largest investigation into the dairy industry that has ever been executed.

 In OrganicEye’s formal complaint, they requested that the USDA re-open their investigation into the animal abuse that ARM documented whilst undercover at Natural Prairie Diary.